 This plan is mostly comprised of things to help a marathoner but can be adapted to help half marathoners as well.

 This is your race week!
 All the hard work, early Saturday mornings, long runs, sacrifice, etc. will pay off on Sunday.
 You are ready.
 The hay is in the barn, physiologically speaking.
 But, how you treat your body this week matters.
 So let’s figure that out now.
 Your focus this week is TAKE CARE OF YOU!
 This goes for any family members too.
+Go ahead and visit here this site and find the best compression socks.

 - Hydration – Start hydrating now.
 At least 2-4 x 32 oz of fluids.
 Make sure you include electrolyte drinks like Skratch, Nuun, or Gatorade.
 You want your pee to be pale yellow…not clear.
 I like to add one squeezed lemon to my first water bottle of the day.
 If you don’t like plain water too much try sparkling water with lemon or lime!
 J